linhusp/bot-2048/README.md

 # bot-2048
-2048 bot written in Python
+Bot try to play 2048 written in Python